 When the yeast looks nice and bubbly, add three cups of the flour mixture to the yeast along with the olive oil and mix on low for two minutes – you will have a thick, sticky dough.

-03aDoughOliveOilbfLOWith the mixer still running, add the additional flour mixture by tablespoonfuls or so – until the dough pulls away from the sides of the bowl and starts to cling to the dough hook.
+With the mixer still running, add the additional flour mixture by tablespoonfuls or so – until the dough pulls away from the sides of the bowl and starts to cling to the dough hook.
 If you need to, add an extra half cup of all-purpose flour.

 Increase the mixer speed to medium and knead the dough for four minutes or so, until it is smooth and elastic.

-Shape the dough into a ball and pop into a bowl coated with olive oil (I use the mixing bowl, which the dough has so very nicely 03bAddTomatoesbfLOcleaned the sides of for me).
+Shape the dough into a ball and pop into a bowl coated with olive oil (I use the mixing bowl, which the dough has so very nicely cleaned the sides of for me).
 Rotate the dough so that all sides are coated with oil, then cover the bowl with plastic wrap and set aside for one to four hours (or so) – this dough is wicked flexible.

 Punch the dough down, turn again in the bowl, cover and let rise for another hour.